salvatore-campagna/go-playground/README.md

 ### collatz-conjecture
 Solves the **Collatz Conjecture** (3n + 1) problem, a famous sequence problem in mathematics.
 See https://exercism.org/tracks/go/exercises/collatz-conjecture.

+### difference-of-squares
+Solves the **Difference of Squares** exercise on Exercism.
+See https://exercism.org/tracks/go/exercises/difference-of-squares.

 ### fizzbuz
 A classic **FizzBuzz** implementation, where numbers divisible by 3 or 5 are replaced with "Fizz" or "Buzz".